Guide for changing your U of M campus

 Talk with a One Stop counselor about what you may need to do to be eligible to receive financial aid as a student at your new home campus.
 If you received financial aid on your previous campus, you may need to complete exit counseling.

 - Complete exit counseling through your previous home campus.

-It may take several weeks after cancelling classes for you to be auto-enrolled in exit counseling; check your University email regularly for prompts to complete the process.
+It may take several weeks after canceling classes for you to be auto-enrolled in exit counseling; check your University email regularly for prompts to complete the process.
 A hold will be placed on your student account until you complete exit counseling.
 The hold may prevent registration at your new campus, and prevent access to your transcripts.